Abstract

 Ambivalent Attitudes

-In contrast, It makes me think that contradiction keeps one alive.
+In contrast, diversity was characterized by a positive valence, reflecting a possibility for experiencing a variety of emotions: It makes me think that contradiction keeps one alive.
 Therefore, I don’t conceive the artwork as positive or negative, or emblem by one particular taste or feeling.
 Instead, it is a space allowing all kinds of feelings.

 Ambivalent Attitudes.